skratsch-solutions/skratsch-solutions.github.io/_it-services/it-support.md

 weight: 6
 ---

-## Need IT support for your business?
+## Reliable IT Support for Your Business

-Let our team become your outsourced help desk providing as needed IT support for your users.
-Whatever your issue is, we’ll do everything in our power to get you back up and running quickly, keeping you informed every step of the way.
+Let our team serve as your outsourced help desk, providing on-demand IT support for your users.
+No matter the issue, we're committed to swiftly getting you back on track while keeping you informed throughout the process.

-As a small business IT support provider in the Metro Detroit, Michigan area, every day we tackle issues like:
+As a trusted small business IT support provider in the Metro Detroit, Michigan area, we handle a wide range of daily challenges, including:

+- **Email and Computer Troubleshooting**
-- Troubleshooting email and computer problems
+- **Network and Server Connectivity Resolution**
-- Resolving network & server connectivity issues
-- Resetting passwords
+- **Password Resets**
-- Diagnosing software and hardware problems
+- **Software and Hardware Diagnostics**
-- Running security patches and system updates
+- **Security Patching and Updates**
-- Restoring files from backup
+- **File Restoration from Backups**
-- Removing malware & ransomware
+- **Malware and Ransomware Removal**

-Our regular business hours are M-F 9:00 a.m. to 5:00 p.m.
-ET, and we also provide after hours support for current customers.
+Our regular business hours are Monday to Friday, 9:00 a.m. to 5:00 p.m.
+ET.
+Additionally, we offer after-hours support for existing customers.

-If you need support right now, please call the office at **1.313.284.5656** then visit our [Get Support page](/support) to enter your 6-digit code.
+If you require immediate assistance, please call our office at **1.313.284.5656**.

-## Why choose our business IT support services?
+## Elevate Your Business with Our IT Support Services

-Our IT support services is a fit for companies that don't have full-time professional IT staff, but need more than the consumer and solopreneur support available from GeekSquad or other similar computer repair shops.
+Our IT support services cater to companies without full-time IT staff, bridging the gap between basic consumer support and professional solutions.
+Here's why you should choose us:

-As your technology partner, we provide IT support, but also strategic [IT consulting services](/consulting), to help you:
+1. **Comprehensive Assistance**: Beyond troubleshooting, we offer strategic [IT consulting services](/consulting).
+We're your technology partner, not just a repair shop.

-- Keep your team working productively and efficiently
+2. **Productivity Enhancement**: Keep your team efficient and focused on core tasks.
+We handle the tech challenges.

-- Minimize frustration and the risk of making the situation worse with "do-it-yourself" fixes
-- Be a technology resource, providing help when you need it
+3. **Expert Guidance**: Avoid DIY pitfalls.
+Our expertise minimizes risks and frustration.

+4. **Resource Availability**: We're your go-to tech resource whenever you need assistance.

-- Leverage technology for business growth
+5. **Business Growth**: Leverage technology strategically for your company's expansion.

+Let's empower your business through seamless IT support!